reverentOne/SwitchHack/README.md

 <h3 class="atx" id="games-arent-working">Games aren’t working?</h3>
 <ul>
 <li>Make sure you have the latest firmware and version of atmosphere</li>
+<li>Try turning off TryPlayer or other music players as they crash games that already use 2 audio sessions</li>
 </ul>
 <h3 class="atx" id="how-do-i-un-hack-my-switch">How do I un-hack my switch?</h3>
 <ul>